Judging the Game

 ...or What To Do With All Of That

 The grand tapestry of existence as described above offers a truly boundless playground within which to adventure.
-After all, an infinite number of timelines branching off an already infinite number of timelines upon the elapsing of each Planck unit of time means one can set up stakes and act out scenarious literally anywhere or anywhen they can imagine!
+After all, an infinite number of timelines branching off an already infinite number of timelines upon the elapsing of each temporal Planck unit means one can set up stakes and act out scenarious literally anywhere or anywhen they can imagine!

 But for the most part, players aren't going to visit literally everywhere possible, and Judges shouldn't have to plan for a countless number of possibilities.
 They literally can't!
 So, when pondering their use of the CASE, prospective Judges need to figure out what it is they intend to do with it.
 Once this is determined, the when and where one's scenario will play out typically falls into place by itself.

 This starts by determining the genre of the game the Judge wishes to indulge in.
-Genres are categories of performance, literature, or other art that primarily conforms to a series of conventions that define it in comparison to its counterparts.
+Genres are categories of performance, literature, or other art that primarily conform to a series of conventions that define it in comparison to its counterparts.
 In other words, genres are a sort of big tent within which one's adventures will take place, a few of which are vastly more popular than others to roleplay within.

 A few of the major genres explored in role-playing games include the following: